Virtual Team Building Activities, Games & Ideas for Work

 Learn more about Online Office Games.

-Before the event, we send your team members a s’mores kit that includes graham crackers, mini marshmallows, Hershey chocolate, and a tiny tealight campfire.
-Then, on “camp day” your team members login to a video conference room for 90 minutes of camp games, trivia and historic ghost stories.
-The entire experience is run by one of our senior facilitators.
+Before the event, we send your team members a s'mores kit that includes graham crackers, mini marshmallows, Hershey chocolate, and a tiny tealight candle.
+Then, on "camp day" your team members log in to a video conference room for 90 minutes of games and storytelling.
+One of our seasoned facilitators runs the event from start to finish, keeping the mood light and encouraging participation.

 Your tiny campfire experience includes:

-• Premium s’mores kit shipped directly to participants
+• Premium s'mores kits shipped directly to participants.

 Learn more about tiny campfire.